Giovanni Antonio Amadeo: Biography

+Amadeo ran a sizeable workshop and undertook a number of projects for members of the Sforza family.
+In 1485, he collaborated with his brother-in-law Pietro Antonio Solari in the Ospedale Maggiore of Milan, a project of which he was made director ten years later.

-Amadeo was then active in the decoration of the Milan Cathedral.
+Amadeo was then active in the decoration of the Milan Cathedral, and carried out work on the central vault and lantern.
 He collaborated with Donato Bramante on the facade of Santa Maria presso San Satiro in Milan.
 In 1488 Amadeo was commissioned by Cardinal Ascanio Sforza, to become director of works of the new Pavia Cathedral, again with Bramante having a minor role.
 In 1489, he helped design and build the Arca di San Lanfranco for the church of that name in Pavia.
 In this period he worked also as Ducal engineer for Ludovico il Moro, designing fortifications at Chiavenna and Piattamale, as well as repairing of roads and bridges in Valtellina and (in the 16th century) hydraulic works; for Ludovico, he also realized a Loggia in the Ducal Palace of Vigevano, as well as some statues for the Milanese Cathedral.
-From 1495 Amadeo directed the works of the church of Santa Maria presso San Celso at Milan.
-From 1497 he directed works at the Milan Cathedral, finishing the tambour in 1500.
+From 1495, Amadeo directed the works of the church of Santa Maria presso San Celso at Milan.
+From 1497, he directed works at the Milan Cathedral, finishing the tambour in 1500.

 In the 16th century, Amadeo designed the church of Santa Maria di Canepanova, also in Pavia.
-In 1501 he sculpted reliefs with "Stories of the Carthusians" and "life of St. Bruno" for the Certosa of Pavia.
-In 1982 it has been proven that the Sanctuary of Santa Maria alla Fontana in Milan, attributed for many years to Leonardo da Vinci was in fact designed by Amadeo.
-In 1508 he also presented a model for the spire of the Milan Cathedral, which was not executed.
+In 1501, he sculpted reliefs with "Stories of the Carthusians" and "Life of St. Bruno" for the Certosa of Pavia.
+In 1982 it had been proven that the Sanctuary of Santa Maria alla Fontana in Milan, attributed for many years to Leonardo da Vinci was in fact designed by Amadeo.
+In 1508, he also presented a model for the spire of the Milan Cathedral, which was not executed.